-- Social Development Policies in Asia: Crowd Funding, Social Enterprises, and Socially Engaged Religion (Islamic philanthropic NGOs and Islamic micro-financing for poverty reduction and job creation)
+- Social Development Policies and Innovation: Crowd Funding, Social Enterprises, and Socially Engaged Religion (Islamic philanthropic NGOs and Islamic micro-financing for poverty reduction and job creation)

-- Muslim Women and Entrepreneurship in Indonesia.
-How Islamic values could shape and contest Muslim womanhood and influence them to become take an active role in economy may hold a key for the potential growth of small businesses.
-The majority of job opportunities in Indonesia exist in small businesses, often run by women.
+- Muslim Women, Entrepreneurship and Community Empowerment in Indonesia.
+How Islamic values could shape and contest Muslim womanhood and influence them to become take an active role in economy may hold a key for the potential growth of small businesses and women's economic empowerment.

 - Disaster Relief and Community Resilience of the Asian Pacific Region.
-Currently I am conducting research on the post-disaster economic and community resilience in Indonesia (the Merapi volcano disasters) and the Tohoku Tsunami earthquake in Japan.
 I am exploring how civil society organisations and religious values play a role in rebuilding community resilience and assisting economic livelihood recovery.

 I have built strong ties with Indonesia through my research and teaching.
 My research collaborative partnerships include partners from the State Islamic University Syarif Hidayatullah Jakarta, The University of Indonesia, Gadjah Mada University and the Airlangga University.
 I have been contributing the directions of Islamic studies by offering anthropological perspectives of Islamic studies.
 As such I am serving on the editorial board for the Asia Pacific Anthropology and Studia Islamika.

 My earlier research was an ethnographic study of Islam Nusantara or traditional ways of practising islam and their identify construction in search of a better life among the Gumay of South Sumatra in Indonesia.
-My monograph titled Kacang Tak Lupa Kulitnya: Identitas Gumay, Islam, dan Merantau di Sumatra Selatan (The Nut Cannot Forget Its Shell) has been published ,and my second book, Penggiat Bisnis Syariah di Indonesia: Muslimah, Kewirausahaan dan Pemperdaayan Masyarakat (Indonesian Syariah Business Activists: Muslim Women, Entrepreneurship and Community Empowerment), Republika, Jakarta is on its way.
+My monograph titled Kacang Tak Lupa Kulitnya: Identitas Gumay, Islam, dan Merantau di Sumatra Selatan (The Nut Cannot Forget Its Shell) has been published by Obor,and my second book, Penggiat Bisnis Syariah di Indonesia: Muslimah, Kewirausahaan dan Pemperdaayan Masyarakat (Indonesian Syariah Business Activists: Muslim Women, Entrepreneurship and Community Empowerment), Dompet Dhuafa, Jakarta has just come out.

 - The Ford Foundation, Indonesia (2018-2020, Muslim Women's Economic Empowerment USD 200,000) in partnership with UIN Jakarta.